 Here are some things to think about if you want to save money on your pet.
 Most of these suggestions are courtesy of the ASPCA and the Humane Society of the United States

 Financially speaking, adopting through your local shelter or a rescue organization can significantly reduce your initial investment costs.
 That doesn’t mean adoption is free; many organizations charge a fee, but that fee is a bargain in more ways than one.
 The adoption fee for Maizie, a papillon/spaniel mixed breed, is $350.
 In comparison, Alvin, a pet-grade papillon pup from a reputable breeder, costs $700.
 Both pups have had initial vet check-ups and are up-to-date on vaccinations and deworming, but Maizie’s adoption fee also includes flea treatment, microchipping, spay/neuter costs and 30 days of complimentary pet health insurance.
 Tipping the scale further in adoption’s favor: demand for cheap “pure-bred” pets is the fuel that keeps inhumane “puppy mills” in business.
-The American Humane Association provides tips about how to adopt a pet.
+The Humane Society has more on the benefits of adopting a pet.

 Take time to get your home pet-ready.
 You and your pup can get off on the wrong foot if she mistakes a high-end loafer for a chew toy, and once your kitty starts exploring you may feel like you’re are living with a poltergeist.
 Keep closets shut and put fragile items in secure areas.
 Most important, walk through the home with your pet’s safety in mind.
 Are electrical cords easily accessible?
 They may look very chewable to bunnies, puppies or kitties-with deadly results.
 Hide them away or use chew and lick repellent sprays.
 Are the houseplants on the windowsill poisonous?
 Swap them out for pet-friendly greens.
 Reduce the dangers posed by household chemicals like detergents and toilet bowl cleaners.
 Store them securely and opt for safer products when you can.